andlacerda/andlacerda/README.md

 ### 👨‍💻 About Me

-I build fullstack apps with React on the frontend and Ruby on Rails or Django on the backend.
+I build fullstack apps with Angular on the Frontend and Spring Boot on the Backend.
 Always excited to learn—whether it's new tech or new languages! 🌍
 When I'm not coding, I'm probably practicing a new language.
 Let’s connect! 😊

 ## Contact